Admin Overview

 Example value

-LDAP(S) URL yes Specifies URL of LDAP (AD) server.
+LDAP(S) URL yes Specifies URL of LDAP server.
 Instead of just one URL, you can also supply a space-separated list of URLs.
 In this case, the LDAP provider will attempt to use each URL in turn until it is able to create a successful connection. ldap://server.example.com:389

-LDAP Suffix yes Specifies suffix used in during bind authenticated user to LDAP (AD) server ,CN=Users, DC=example, DC=com
+LDAP Suffix yes Specifies suffix used in during bind authenticated user to LDAP server ,CN=Users, DC=example, DC=com

 To understand working of this mode, should be known that send request is binding composed of three parts: prefix + username + suffix.
 For given example values and user exampleuser, binding request would look like CN=exampleuser,CN=Users, DC=example, DC=com.